-It is important to remember that bridge loans are a short term finance method, so should not be taken out for long periods.
+It is important to remember that bridging loans are a short-term finance method; they should not be taken out for long periods.

 Unlike other secured loans and mortgages, a bridging loan can be set up quickly and can be secured against property that would normally be considered unsuitable security for many lenders.

-The borrower sets out a proposed exit plan to repay their loan but there is no definitive date at the outset, there will be a clear cut-off point.
+This is when the borrower sets out a proposed exit plan to repay their loan but there is no definitive date at the outset; there will be a clear cut-off point.

 A bridging loan is a short term loan that can be used by businesses or individuals for any purpose until permanent funding, or their next stage of financing becomes available, or they sell a property to repay the debt.

-As a short term method of finance they have advantages over other funding methods as they can be used, for example, to:
+As a short-term method of finance they have advantages over other funding methods as they can be used, for example, to:

-- Chain break – a property sale has fallen through and you still wish to continue purchasing another property
+- bridge a chain break – a property sale has fallen through and you still wish to continue purchasing another property

-- Non-simultaneous purchase – securing a property purchase until your existing property is sold
+- effect a non-simultaneous purchase – securing a property purchase until your existing property is sold

-- No monthly payments – interest charges & set up costs can be added into the bridge loan for the full term and paid when the loan is redeemed
+- there are no monthly payments – interest charges & set up costs can be added into the bridge loan for the full term and paid when the loan is redeemed

-There are many lenders offering bridging finance, making rates extremely competitive, bridging lenders can come in all shapes and sizes, ranging from one-man bands not regulated by the Financial Conduct Authority (FCA) to professional outfits that are regulated by the Financial Conduct Authority (FCA) – such an array of choice can be confusing – Roxburgh’s team of advisors are here to help.
+There are many lenders offering bridging finance, making rates extremely competitive.
+Bridging lenders can come in all shapes and sizes, ranging from one-man bands to professional outfits regulated by the Financial Conduct Authority (FCA) – such an array of choice can be confusing – Roxburgh’s team of advisers are here to help.